rdchip/Temperature-24h-Raspberry-Pi/README.md

 $ sudo pip3 install Adafruit_DHT
 ````

-Just in case there are no installed, all these 3 libraries should be installed using full OS.
+Just in case there are no installed use the following commands (all these 3 libraries should be installed using full OS).

 - Install psutil
 ````sh